DecisionsDev/odm-docker-kubernetes/contrib/vault/README.md

 # Introduction

-This documentation explain how to use ODM with Harshicorp vault This implementation use the [CSIDriver feature](https://developer.hashicorp.com/vault/tutorials/kubernetes/kubernetes-secret-store-driver).
+In the rapidly evolving world of Kubernetes (K8s), securing sensitive information remains a paramount concern.
+Traditional methods, like using K8s secrets, often fall short in providing the necessary security measures.

+This article delves into a more robust solution: integrating IBM's Operation Decision Manager (ODM) with HashiCorp Vault utilizing the  [Secrets Store CSI Driver](https://developer.hashicorp.com/vault/tutorials/kubernetes/kubernetes-secret-store-driver).

+Why this integration?
+K8s secrets, while convenient, are sometimes deemed insufficient for high-security environments.

+The integration of ODM with HashiCorp Vault via the Secrets Store CSI Driver offers a more secure and efficient way to handle sensitive data.

+On the ODM side, we introduce an init container - a specialized container that sets up the necessary environment before the main container runs.
+In this init container, we inject the Vault CSI volume.
+This approach allows us to craft a shell script, which is then executed within the init container, to seamlessly transfer the files into the ODM containers.

-Note that this documentation has been tested with a Harshicorp evaluation instance.
-We assume that for the commercial product the procedure will remains the same.
+> Note: This documentation has been tested with a HashiCorp evaluation instance.
+We assume that the procedure will remain the same for the commercial product.

+This article guides you through the setup and configuration process, ensuring a secure and streamlined integration of these powerful technologies.

-## Architecture
+# Architecture
 The Container Storage Interface (CSI) pattern is essentially a standardized approach for connecting block or file storage to containers.
 This standard is adopted by various storage providers.

 On Kubernetes, the Secrets Store CSI Driver operates as a DaemonSet.
 It interacts with each Kubelet instance on the Kubernetes nodes.
 When a pod initiates, this driver liaises with the external secrets provider to fetch secret data.
 The accompanying diagram demonstrates the functionality of the Secrets Store CSI Driver within Kubernetes.